In this article:

 Maxwell offers the flexibility to run an open enrollment that allows every employee and spouse to be treated as a first-time enrollee with access to the guaranteed issue, regardless of their past interactions with the product (sometimes called a “true open enrollment” or “one-off special open enrollment”).

 Maxwell also offers the ability to enable employees to increase their inforce coverage by an additional amount without requiring evidence of insurability (sometimes called “additional purchase guarantee” or “one-off provision”).

 Your Advisor will set this up in your Maxwell portal if the carrier offers these terms.

 Special rules for rehires

 At times, carriers allow rehires not to be subject to EOI based on late entry rules if it’s been an extended period of time since they left the company and were previously enrolled in or offered coverage.
 Currently, Maxwell does not allow for this scenario and ensures late entry rules are applied to all rehires, regardless of how long it’s been since they were previously employed by the company.
 (Of course, this requires that the employee was listed in the Maxwell system during their previous employment).
 While this may cause a voluntary product to pend EOI when it’s not necessary, the Administrator can always manually approve the full amount in Maxwell without having the individual complete a form.

 Special rules for certain life events

 Sometimes a carrier will allow an employer to designate specific life events that should not require EOI based on late entry rules.
 Currently, Maxwell does not allow for this customization and requires EOI based on late entry rules during any life event for the employee or spouse (other than “marriage” and “change in domestic partnership status” for the spouse).
-While this may cause an EOI product to be created when it’s not necessary, you can always manually approve it in Maxwell without having the individual complete a form.
+While this may cause a voluntary product to pend EOI when it’s not necessary, the Administrator can always manually approve the full amount in Maxwell without having the individual complete a form.

 - In Maxwell, evidence of insurability can be set up on all voluntary lines of coverage (life, critical illness, disability) except for voluntary cancer and voluntary accident plans.
 EOI is not commonly covered for these types of plans.